Chande Forecast Oscillator Formula, Strategy

 How to set up Chande Forecast Oscillator in Zerodha Kite?

-• Open its chart by right-clicking on the stock and selecting chart menu.
+- Open its chart by right-clicking on the stock and selecting the chart menu.

 Attaching CFO in other trading terminals

-In the same way, Upstox clients can attach the Chande Forecast Oscillator in their Upstox Pro terminal.
+In the same way, Upstox clients can attach the Chande Forecast Oscillator to their Upstox Pro terminal.
 14 is also the default period here.

 How to trade with Chande Forecast Oscillator?